How Much Do Professional Live Poker Players Make?

 But, it all depends on how much work you want to put in.
-The amount of work you put in to making yourself a better poker player will determine how much longevity your poker career will have.
-The monetary side of poker is a nice thing to look at when all is said and done, but it isn’t something you should get too carried away with.
-If you see yourself wanting to make $20,000 per month, you should set the goal to do so, but also if things aren’t going your way it can become very detrimental to yourself and bankroll.
+The amount of work you put into making yourself a better poker player will determine how much success you have in your poker career.
+The monetary side of poker is a nice thing when all is said and done, but it isn’t something you should focus on.
+If you see yourself wanting to make $20,000 per month, you should set the goal to do so, but also if that becomes a frantic goal it can become very detrimental to your bankroll.

 Money is Just a Way to Keep Count

-Most good poker player’s yearly incomes should easily exceed $50,000 and approach $100,000 or more.
-The reason for that is because whether you play poker tournaments, cash games, or sit and goes, you will always be a favorite to win over the table or field of players.
-Once you know the correct moves mathematically and have a better feel for a poker game, you will not have much trouble winning with more consistency.
-The biggest part of poker is to be consistent with plays, but also to adjust to your table.
-If your table is aggressive you play passive.
-If your table is passive then you play aggressive.
-The good players understand that doing the opposite of what your opponents want you to do is the best strategy.
+Most good poker player’s yearly incomes should easily exceed $50,000.
+In fact, it should approach $100,000 or more.
+Whether you play poker tournaments, cash games, or sit and go’s, you’ll always be a favorite to win over the table or field of players.
+Once you know the correct moves mathematically and have a better feel for a poker game, you won’t have much trouble winning with more consistency.
+The biggest part of poker is to be consistent with plays, while adjusting to your table.
+If your poker table is aggressive, you play passive.
+If your poker table is passive, then you play aggressive.
+Good players understand that doing the opposite of what your opponents want is the best strategy.

-If you think about becoming one of these players you have to endure struggle, and hard times, trial and error periods of finding what game best suits you.
-Hours and years go into getting to where these guys are today.
-If you are just starting off, you can dream about making what they make, but it is significantly harder to get there today than it was 3, 4 or even 5 years ago.
-The games are tougher, the players are better and you basically need to win a big tournament to have a bankroll to work with.
+If you think about becoming one of these players you’ll have to endure struggle, hard times, and trial-and-error periods.
+Find the game that best suits you.
+Hours and years go into making a poker pro.
+If you are just starting off, you can dream about making what they make, but it is harder to get there today than it was 3, 4 or even 5 years ago.
+The games are tougher, the players are better, and you need to win a big tournament to have a bankroll to work with.